ahsfar/terraform_asso_cert_guide/README.md

 - April 30, 2024: last day to take an exam in PSI
 - May 1, 2024: first day to purchase/schedule an exam appointment in Certiverse

+# Can I PR?
+If there is an error/an alternative way/add questions/solution I can offer
+Absolutely!
+Feel free to PR and edit/add questions and solutions, but please stick to the existing format.